Happiness & Joy

 A - Accomplishments: Seeking accomplishment as long as it is pursued with positive emotion and meaning, not just for its own sake.

-A uniform definition of happiness is helpful because it gives us direction or specific areas to strengthen and helps us break down the goal of being happier into specific behaviors we can strive to increase.
-This also helps us understand that happiness is not just being bright and sunny or having a positive mindset; happiness involves hard work, building skills, and character strengths.
-If you choose to identify with happiness and you want to become a happier person take a more serious look at the behaviors associated with being happy and build these behaviors into your life.
+This definition came from the study of people who rate themselves as happy.
+A uniform definition of happiness is helpful because it gives us direction or specific areas to strengthen and helps us break down the goal of being happier into particular behaviors we can strive to increase.
+This also allows us to understand that happiness is not just being bright and sunny or having a positive mindset; happiness involves hard work, building skills, and character strengths.
+If you want to become happier, look at the behaviors associated with happiness and incorporate them into your life.

 What Does Happiness Do For You?